AppImageCommunity/awesome-appimage/README.md

 ### Package managers

+__Note:__ The AppImage format is explicitly designed _not to need any package managers_ or similar tools.
+Everything can be done in the file manager (and an optional daemon for system integration).

 - [appimage-manager](https://github.com/AppImageCrafters/appimage-manager) - Command-line tool for managing AppImages allowing to search, install, remove and update applications.
 - [bauh](https://github.com/vinifmor/bauh) - Graphical user interface for managing Linux applications supporting AppImage, Arch (repositories/AUR), Flatpak, Snap and native Web applications.
 - [homebrew-appimage](https://github.com/athrunsun/homebrew-appimage) - Linuxbrew AppImage Formulae.
 - [AIPM](https://github.com/michaeldelago/aipm) - A Package Manager for AppImages.
+- [Zap](https://github.com/srevinsaju/zap) - AppImage package manager.
+Downloads the AppImage if it does not exist.
+If it already exists, updates it with AppImageUpdate.
+Integrates AppImage into the system.

 ## AppImage developer tools